Skip to content

 What Causes Hypothyroidism?

 Good question!
 If your thyroid isn’t working, the most obvious reason may be a lack of the right vitamins and minerals.
-Your thyroid gland needs iodine, selenium, copper, and tyrosine to function properly.
+This gland needs iodine, selenium, copper, and tyrosine to function properly.
 Deficiencies of iodine, iron, selenium, and zinc may impair its function.
-Other nutrient deficiencies usually observed in patients suffering from thyroid disease are protein deficiencies, vitamin A, C, B6, B5, B1 deficiencies, and mineral deficiencies (phosphorus, magnesium, potassium, sodium, chromium).
+Other nutrient deficiencies usually observed in patients suffering from a disease of this gland are protein deficiencies, vitamin A, C, B6, B5, and B1 deficiencies, and mineral deficiencies (phosphorus, magnesium, potassium, sodium, and chromium).
 DO NOT supplement with iodine without a naturopathic doctor’s supervision.
-Too much iodine can induce thyroid nodules and/or induce/aggravate Graves’ disease.
+Too much iodine can induce nodules and/or induce/aggravate Graves’ disease.
 While these deficiencies do sometimes occur, the more common cause of hypothyroidism is Hashimoto’s disease.

 Naturopathic Treatment for Hypothyroidism